Drill Down in Blazor Pivot Table Component

 OnActionFailure

-• ActionName: It holds the name of the current action failed.
-The following are the UI actions and their names:
+• ActionName: The name of the action that failed.
+The table below lists the UI actions and their corresponding names:

 Action Action Name